jmayheww/book-it-app/README.md

    npm install
    ```

-3. Launch the frontend app locally at the default port (3000):
+3. Launch the frontend app locally at the default port (4000):

    ```
-   npm start
+   npm start --prefix client
    ```

-4. In a separate terminal, navigate to the backend directory (inside the "server" folder) and install all required gems:
+4. In a separate terminal, navigate to the main project directory and install all required gems:

    ```
-   cd book-it-app/server
+   cd book-it-app
    bundle install
    ```